gwilherm/arduino-accolade-games-soundbox/README.md

-# Arduino Soundbox of Accolade Grand Prix game
+# Arduino Soundbox of Accolade Grand Prix and Test Drive II games

-Accolade Grand Prix 1 `GPEGA.EXE` was one of my childhood PC game and I made an Adruino soundbox of it, jff.
+Accolade Grand Prix 1 `GPEGA.EXE` and Test Drive II `TD2EGA.EXE` was two of my childhood PC games and I made an Adruino soundbox of it, jff.

 ## Photo
 ![](schematics/photo.jpg)